suncoast-devs/cohort-17/week-08/HikeFinder/README.md

 - Hero : Photo by Ronan Furuta on Unsplash

+## For Auth

+- Signup/Login forms created
+- Set Up API

+  - Configure our StartUp.cs
+  - Add Users Table to our Database
+  - Create the Sign Up Endpoint
+  - Create the Login Endpoint
+  - Authorize Tag

+  - Update the React app to a know about permissions (refine this later)

 ## Details

 This is the template app SDG uses to start off learning C# and .NET